Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Abstract

 \section{Abstract}

-We use a recently derived gauge-invariant formulation of the problem of an incoherently-driven two-level system coupled to an optical cavity, to explore the transition between different coupling regimes --- in particular, between the weak, and the ultra-strong coupling regimes.
-We explore this transition using the second-order intensity correlation $g^{(2)}(\tau)$ of the emitted light, and find strong, unbounded bunching of the emission from systems governed by the Rabi Hamiltonian.
-Surprisingly, this effect is observed not only in the ultra-strong coupling regime, but also in the regime of coupling typically recognized as weak coupling, where the Jaynes-Cummings Hamiltonian predicts the opposite, strongly antibunched emission.
-This suggests that the intensity correlations are a particularly sensitive probe of the divergence between the Jaynes-Cummings and Rabi Hamiltonians, and can serve as an indicator of the breakdown of the rotating wave approximation.
+We use a recently derived gauge-invariant formulation of the problem of a two-level system coupled to an optical cavity, to explore the transition between the weak, and the ultra-strong coupling regimes of light-matter interaction.
+We explore this transition using the intensity correlations $g^{(2)}(\tau)$ of the emitted light, and find strong, unbounded bunching of the emission from systems governed by the Rabi Hamiltonian.
+Surprisingly, this effect is observed not only in the ultra-strong coupling regime, but also for weakly coupled systems, where the Jaynes-Cummings Hamiltonian would predict the opposite, antibunched emission.
+This suggests that the higher-order correlations are a particularly sensitive probe of the divergence between the Jaynes-Cummings and Rabi Hamiltonians, and can serve as an indicator of the breakdown of the rotating wave approximation.
+Our findings indicate also that the boundary between the weakly, strongly, and ultra-strongly coupled dynamics, is much richer than currently accepted.